 Many treatments aimed to rid your body of cancer cells can wreak havoc on other systems, including the musculoskeletal system.

 Physical therapy complements your cancer treatment, helping you before, during and after your cancer diagnosis.
-For example, pelvic and abdominal physical therapy can aid with gastrointestinal symptoms during treatments and improve continence after genitourinary cancers, and shoulder rehabilitation is often needed after mastectomy and again after breast reconstruction to regain full mobility and strength of the shoulder.
+For example, pelvic and abdominal physical therapy can aid with gastrointestinal symptoms during treatments and improve continence after genitourinary cancers, and shoulder rehabilitation is often needed after mastectomy and again after breast reconstruction to regain full mobility and strength of the shoulder, and lymphedema treatment may also be needed after surgery.

 Physical therapy can play an important role in your cancer treatment: